serenita-org/vero/docs/reference/slashing_protection.md

-# Slashing protection
+# Slashing Protection

-## Prevention
+## Proactive Measures

 ### Slashing Protection Database

-Vero relies on the battle-tested slashing protection measures of the attached remote signer, similar to Vouch.
+Vero relies on the battle-tested slashing protection measures of the attached remote signer.
 Another layer of slashing protection may be added directly to Vero in the future.